svxezm/user_manager/README.md

 php server/seed.php
 ```

 6. Now just navigate to `http://localhost/server/index.php` and you're ready to go!
+And remember: the default name is 'admin' and password is 'admin123'.

 7. Extra: build with Docker
 ```bash